Monday, September 08, 2014

 Toronto is a beautiful city; the people very friendly, and the food good; nevertheless, I was done with the pines and lakes and Precambrian bedrock of the cold north, and lingered for only a day, before pushing in the cassette tape of Brothers and Sisters and running it up to Southbound.

-was finally sold off to pay for another stretch of college tuition.
+The jeep was finally sold off to pay for another stretch of college tuition.

 After high school, I had put in a few years at Cleveland State University in liberal arts and philosophy courses.
 I was going to be a philosopher; until, one day, I realized there is virtually no such remunerated thing.